Travel Grant Application Instructions

 It is imperative that you follow all instructions in the award letter in order to be reimbursed.
 Your TA Form must be approved prior to departure.
 Keep all original receipts for travel and lodging, including conference program documentation if staying at a conference hotel whose rate is higher than the lodging per diem (see Step 2 above).
 Hotel receipts must be itemized.
 If you are sharing a room, you will need proof of hotel occupancy/proof of payment for your share of the hotel bill.
 Also keep a copy of any event registration forms or other proof of registration payment.

 Upon returning from your trip, enter your final expenses on your TA form.
 If using an electronic TA form, be sure to enter your reimbursable expenses (up to your total award amount) under “actual expenses.”
 You may need to reduce the amounts so that they do not exceed the total reimbursable (awarded) amount. make copies of all receipts for your records.
 Submit all original documentation (e.g., airline receipts, hotel bills, ground transportation receipts, conference registration forms, bank/credit card statements) to the Graduate Student Center (CFS Building – Tempe campus) no later than 5 business days after your return.
-In addition to reimbursement paperwork, GPSA asks all grant recipients to submit a brief statement or sound bite describing how the travel grant contributed to their academic/professional development, for use on the GPSA website and promotional materials.
-If you do not receive reimbursement within 30 days, contact email@example.com.
+In addition to reimbursement paperwork, GPSA requires all grant recipients to submit either a video, photographic (during the travel), brief statement or sound bite describing how the travel grant contributed to their academic/professional development, for use on the GPSA website and promotional materials: not submitting this can delay or rescind your travel grant.
+If you do not receive reimbursement within 30 days, contact firstname.lastname@example.org.